 Only individuals with the necessary physical conditions to compete in their sport can register.
 This is the responsibility of each participant and in no case that of the organizer.
 In all combat sports, each participant must present a recent medical certificate confirming their fitness to participate.

 Each athlete is responsible for arranging their own accommodation.
-The official host hotel will be (TO BE DEFINED).
-It is recommended to book a hotel in the city center through the designated travel agency.
+The official host hotel will be announced via ours social networks and this website.